mancku/strapi-plugin-schemas-to-ts/README.md

 - **alwaysAddComponentSuffix** (Optional) ➡️ Whether to always add a component suffix to component names.
 Defaults to the plugin configuration.
 - **usePrettierIfAvailable** (Optional) ➡️ Whether to use Prettier for formatting if available.
 Defaults to the plugin configuration.
 - **logLevel** (Optional) ➡️ Sets the log level.
 Options are None, Verbose, Debug, Information, and Error.
 Defaults to the plugin configuration.
+- **destinationFolder** (Optional) ➡️ Sets the destination folder.
+Defaults to the plugin configuration.

 Examples:
 ```sh